-This one is an interesting hiking trail and is not as difficult as Angels Landing, but does have its own unique challenges.
+Another trail we really enjoyed is the Hidden Canyon Trail.
+This one is an interesting trail and is not quite as difficult as Angels Landing, but does have its own unique challenges.
 This trail is about 2.5 miles round trip and also has areas where you need to hang onto the chain cable.

-Once we arrived at the summit of this trail, the views were magnificent!
-At the same time, we were able to see the impressive rock climbers across the canyon valley and snap a photo.
+Once we arrive at the summit of this trail, the views are magnificent!
+At the same time, we see the impressive rock climbers across the canyon valley and snap a photo.

 Temple of Sinawava

-This trail is one of the ways to reach the Narrows hiking trail.
-We hiked it for about 1-1.5 miles where the water was starting to become the trail.
+This trail is one of the gateways to reach the Narrows hiking trail.
+We hiked it for about 1-1.5 miles where the water starts to become the trail.
 We weren’t prepared for a water hike, so we remained in that area, relaxed, and took it all in.

 Even made a few friends along the way.

-We were told that Memorial Day weekend is the busiest time of the year at Zion.
+The park staff are repeatedly mentioning that Memorial Day weekend is the busiest time of the year at Zion.
 They did have extra volunteers working to help with the crowds.
-The day we climbed Angels Landing, Hidden Canyon Trail and Weeping Rock was on Saturday.
-I have to say, that throughout the entire day, we didn’t notice the massive crazy crowds within the park.
-Of course, there were some lines to get on the shuttles at some of the shuttle bus stops, but the shuttles were running on such a timely manner (probably every 3-5 minutes) that people were not waiting very long at all.
-Many people were probably still out on the hiking trails as well.
+We hiked Angels Landing, Hidden Canyon Trail and Weeping Rock on a Saturday.
+Surprisingly, throughout the entire day, we didn’t notice the massive crazy crowds within the park.
+Of course, several folks are standing in line to catch the shuttles.
+As a result of shuttles running on such a timely manner (probably every 3-5 minutes), people are not waiting very long at all.

-But we took charge and ended up in front of a group of people around 8 or so; and pressed forward.
-We approached a handful of groups of people along the way down but took turns using the chain cable on the trail.
-There is an area that you can bypass the chain cable going down as we sat on our behinds and hands then slowly slid down the rock cliff near where the chains begin for the steeper uphill part of the trail (longer lines of people can build in this area).
+We end up in front of a group of about 10 people; and press forward.
+As we proceed on with our decent, we encounter a few people making their way up and of course taking turns using the chain cable on the trail.
+There is an area that you can bypass the chains going down, so we sat on our behinds and hands then slowly slid down the rock cliff near where the chains begin for steeper uphill part of the trail (longer lines of people can build in this area).